hanahmed05/power_outages/index.md

 ## Enhanced Feature Transformations

-The final model retains the same three features as the baseline model—`TOTAL.REALGSP`, `POPPCT_UC`, and `AREAPCT_UC`—but applies data transformations to improve their representation in the model:
+The final model retains the same three features as the baseline model—`TOTAL.REALGSP`, `POPPCT_UC`, and `AREAPCT_UC`—but applies data transformations to improve their representation in the model.
+These transformations address the non-linear relationships observed in the bivariate analysis between urban cluster features and residential electricity sales (`RES.SALES`).

+### Features and Transformations

 1. **`TOTAL.REALGSP` (Total Real Gross State Product)**:
    - **Transformation**: None.
 The relationship between `TOTAL.REALGSP` and `RES.SALES` is largely linear, so this feature is included without transformation to directly model its influence on electricity sales.

 2. **`POPPCT_UC` (Percent Population in Urban Clusters)**:
    - **Transformation**: Fractional polynomial transformation with \( b = 0.8 \).
-The proportion of the population residing in urban clusters influences electricity demand non-linearly due to variations in urban density and infrastructure.
-Applying a fractional polynomial transformation allows the model to more accurately represent this complex relationship.
+   - **Justification**: From the bivariate scatter plot of `POPPCT_UC` vs. `RES.SALES`, it appears that the trend in the data is positive and increasing but resembles the upper-left bulge in the Tukey Mosteller Bulge Diagram.
+This suggests a non-linear relationship.
+To capture this behavior, we define a fractional polynomial transformation of the form \( x^b \) where \( b \) is optimized using GridSearchCV over the range \([0.1, 2.0]\) with steps of 0.1.

 3. **`AREAPCT_UC` (Urban Cluster Area Percentage)**:
    - **Transformation**: Exponential decay transformation with \( a = 1.9 \).
-Urban land area coverage shows diminishing returns in its impact on electricity sales as urbanization increases.
-The exponential decay transformation reflects this behavior, ensuring that higher values of `AREAPCT_UC` contribute less aggressively to the prediction.
+   - **Justification**: The bivariate scatter plot of `AREAPCT_UC` vs. `RES.SALES` shows a decreasing trend with a lower-left bulge, consistent with the Tukey Mosteller Bulge Diagram.
+To account for this, we apply a negative exponential transformation of the form \( e^{-a \cdot x} \), where \( a \) is optimized using GridSearchCV over the range \([0.1, 2.0]\) with steps of 0.1.

-These transformations are grounded in the data-generating process, as they align with expected patterns in how economic, population, and geographic factors affect residential electricity sales.
+These transformations align with the data-generating process, reflecting the expected non-linear relationships between geographic, population, and economic factors and residential electricity consumption.

 ---

 ## Model Description and Hyperparameter Optimization

-The final model is implemented as a multiple linear regression model with feature transformations handled by a `ColumnTransformer`.
+The final model is implemented as a multiple linear regression model with feature transformations using `FunctionTransformer()` within an SKLearn `ColumnTransformer`.
 To fine-tune the transformations, we employed **GridSearchCV** to optimize two hyperparameters:
 - **Exponential decay parameter (`a`)** for the transformation of `AREAPCT_UC`:
   - Range: \( [0.1, 2.0) \) in increments of 0.1.
   - Optimal value: \( a = 1.9 \).